-One issue that arises when considering prediction of tornadic mesovortices is a question of the limits of predictability for these features.
+One issue that arises when considering the prediction of tornadic mesovortices is a question of the limits of predictability for these features.
 Smaller features within atmospheric flows tend to exhibit error growth on shorter time scales (Lorenz 1969), and indeed, the tornadoes observed during this case formed and decayed with time scales of less than an hour.
-The tornadic mesovortices within the 8-9 May 2007 MCS, however, were strongly forced by larger-scale features within the MCS that spawned them.
-Because MCS's often exhibit predictability on a significantly longer time scale (Carbone et al. 2002), we believe that it is therefore reasonable to consider ensemble predictions of the tornadic mesovortices within the MCS at time scales of 2-3 hours because of this larger-scale forcing.
+The tornadic mesovortices within the 8-9 May 2007 MCS, however, were forced by larger-scale features within the MCS that spawned them.
+MCSs often exhibit predictability on a significantly longer time scale (Carbone et al. 2002), therefore we believe that it is reasonable to consider ensemble predictions of the tornadic mesovortices within the MCS at time scales of 2- 3 h, because of this larger-scale forcing.
+We do, however, note that it is impossible for the model to distinguish between tornadic and nontornadic mesovortices using a horizontal grid spacing of 2 km; probabilistic prediction of the mesovortices at this resolution can only suggest tornado potential.
+Explicit prediction of the timing of tornadoes would require a much higher model resolution.

-We further examine the role of microphysics in vortex prediction by plotting locations of low-level vortex centers in individual ensemble members at 0400 UTC, along with the ensemble mean vortex location and the location of the EF-1 Minco tornado (reported to have begun at 0354 UTC), for CNTL (Fig. 13a), NoMMP (Fig. 13b), and NoCASA (Fig. 13c).
+We further examine the role of microphysics in vortex prediction by plotting locations of low-level vortex centers in individual ensemble members at 0400 UTC, along with the ensemble mean vortex location and the location of the EF-1 Minco, Oklahoma, tornado (reported to have begun at 0354 UTC), for CNTL (Fig. 14a), NoMMP (Fig. 14b), and NoCASA (Fig. 14c).
 Each low-level vortex center is marked by a letter corresponding to the microphysical scheme used in the member that produced it ("L" for Lin, "W" for WSM-6, and "N" for NEM).
-CNTL (Fig. 13a) exhibits the closest clustering of predicted low-level vortices around the location of the observed tornado; 26 of 40 (65%) ensemble members predict a low-level vortex center within 25 km.
+CNTL (Fig. 14a) exhibits the closest clustering of predicted low-level vortices around the location of the observed tornado; 26 of 40 (65%) ensemble members predict a low-level vortex center within 25 km.
 These 26 members include 12 of the 16 Lin members and 11 of the 16 WSM-6 members, but only 3 of the 8 NEM members.
-In NoCASA (Fig. 13c) 17 of 40 (43%) members predict vortex centers within 25 km of the observed tornado location; these 17 members consist of 10 Lin, 5 WSM-6, and 2 NEM members.
-In CNTL and NoCASA, Lin ensemble members have the least error in vortex location, while NEM members have the most; many NEM members are outliers (see Fig. 13a, c), or fail to produce significant low-level vortices.
-In the NoMMP ensemble (Fig. 13b), predicted vortex locations vary substantially among members; only 14 members (35%) predict low-level vortices within 25 km of the observed tornado location, underscoring the positive impact of a mixed-microphysics forecast ensemble in mesovortex prediction.
+In NoCASA (Fig. 14c), 17 of 40 (43%) members predict vortex centers within 25 km of the observed tornado location; these 17 members consist of 10 Lin, 5 WSM-6, and 2 NEM members.
+In CNTL and NoCASA, Lin ensemble members have the least error in vortex location, while NEM members have the most; many NEM members are outliers (see Figs. 14a,c) or fail to produce significant low-level vortices.
+In the NoMMP ensemble (Fig. 14b), predicted vortex locations vary substantially among members; only 14 members (35%) predict low-level vortices within 25 km of the observed tornado location, underscoring the positive impact of a